adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

     Figure 19: Infeasible graph coloring.
 Nodes 2 and 4 are adjacent on the graph, but share a color.
 </div>

-We want to assign to each vertex $j$ a color $c(j)$, such that any two adjacent vertices $(j_1, j_2) \in \mathcal{E}$ have different colors $c(j_1) \neq c(j_2)$.
-This constraint ensures that columns in the same color group are indeed orthogonal.
-If we can find a coloring which uses the smallest possible number of distinct colors, it will minimize the number of groups, and thus the computational cost of the AD step.

 If we perform column coloring, forward-mode AD is required, while reverse-mode AD is needed for row coloring.
-Note that more advanced coloring techniques could use both modes, such as **bicoloring**.

 <aside class="l-body box-note" markdown="1">
 <!-- TODO -->